caporaso-lab/developing-with-qiime2/_sources/framework/intro.md

-# Introduction to QIIME 2 framework development
+(framework-intro)=
+# Framework Development

+This section documents various aspects of the QIIME 2 Framework.

 ```{tableofcontents}
 ```